schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 footers when I figure them out:

-1. other allocators can be used like this as well.
-A linear allocator, or bump allocator, will act even more like a copying garbage collector since memory is allocated ith a pointer increment at the cost of not freeing anything until the allocator itself drops the memory, and smashing the cache
+1. Other allocators can be used like this as well.
+A linear allocator, or bump allocator, will act even more like a copying garbage collector since memory is allocated with a pointer increment
+However, memory can ony be freed in very specific patterns or by freeing the entire allocator, which leads to poor resuse of memory space